animeshon/docs/docs/ashen/concepts.md

 ![Ashen Indexing Step 2](assets/ashen-index-2.svg)
 The images are then preprocessed normalizing colors, resolution, and removing artifacts and features not needed for the generation of the `fingerprint`.
-This process can be externalized in third party application is explained in depth in the [Ashen-SDK Concept](/docs/ashen-sdk/concepts#image-preprocessing) section.
+This process can be externalized in third party application is explained in depth in the [SDK Concept](/docs/ashen/sdk/concepts#image-preprocessing) section.

 <br />